vitest-dev/vitest/docs/advanced/api/vitest.md

 function getProvidedContext(): ProvidedContext
 ```

 This returns the root context object.
-This is a shorthand for `vitest.getRootTestProject().getProvidedContext`.
+This is a shorthand for `vitest.getRootProject().getProvidedContext`.

 ## getProjectByName